top of page

 My argument has the following structure (each line being explained further below):

-Society, as a construction, has the following features: there are Rules, Rewards, Objectives, Penalties, Players, Strategies a Space in which it carries on (denoted as ‘R—S’ for short).
+2. Society, as a construction, has the following features: Rules, Rewards, Objectives, Penalties, Players, Strategies, a Space in which it carries on (denoted as ‘R—S’ for short).

 My argument can be put more simply in this form: If society is a construction and it has R—S then it is a game.
 Society is a construction and has those features.
 Therefore, it is a game.